|

 this new subject.
 It will be suitable as a reference work for those teaching

-relevant classes, and an ideal text for advanced undergraduates and graduate
+relevant classes, and an ideal text for advanced

-students studying plate tectonics and related topics.
+undergraduates and graduate students studying plate tectonics and related

 Click